nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 think I would only consider it if I had supreme confidence that I'd already absolutely nailed the go-to-market strategy, and had some incredibly compelling evidence that we were going to be able to sell the product at scale.

 <sup>‡</sup>I think the days of shipping a hacked together, piece-of-shit MVP are broadly over.
-You should ship
+You should ship early,
-early—but the bar is higher than the received wisdom says, particularly if you're targeting a technical customer base.
+but the bar is higher than the received wisdom says; particularly if you're targeting a technical customer base.

 ## References